 His previous seats include the Criminal Defence and Housing.
 He has had the privilege of learning from Raj Chada who specialises in protest law, John Hartley who specialises in financial crime and Jayesh Kunwardia who specialises in housing judicial reviews and appeals.
 Zachary is proud to have worked on the Stansted 15, EURIBOR, and the Seven Sisters Market Compulsory Purchase Order challenge, as well as many other high and low profile matters.

-I am a paralegal in the Housing department.
-My work predominantly consists of homelessness cases challenging unlawful decisions made by councils.
-I also deal with possession cases, disrepair cases and have a particular interest in bringing judicial reviews.
+Before becoming a trainee, Zachary was a paralegal in the Social Housing department.
+His work predominantly consisted of homelessness cases challenging unlawful decisions made by local authorities.
+He also dealt with possession cases, disrepair cases and had a particular interest in bringing judicial reviews.

 - “I was referred to Zachary Whyte after the council refused to house me claiming I wasn’t a housing priority.
 Mr Whyte is professional and compassionate.
 He kept me informed every step of the way and showed me respect.
 I found him efficient, effective and friendly, it was nice that I had someone helping me who was genuinely nice and cared for my wellbeing.
 Thanks to Mr Whyte I won my appeal to the council on their housing decision and will forever be grateful.”

 - “I was at risk of immediate homelessness and accused of making myself intentionally homeless when I came to Zachary Whyte for help.
 Within a month he challenged the Councils unlawful decision and got the council to re-accommodate me and my family.
 My calls and emails were responded to promptly, I was always updated about the progress of my case and he showed genuine care for me and guided me through a difficult and stressful situation.
 Wow.
 I am really grateful.”